 ♫ Listening to: I Wanted To Tell Her by Ministry ♫

 I made my first pop tart recipe for this website 7 years ago!
-Isn’t that bananas???
+Isn’t that surreal???
 I didn’t even realize that I’ve had Vegan Dollhouse for 7 years.
 Pi day has always been a big day for my family, mostly because my daughter Zen is a math nerd, but also because I like celebrating things with food.

 These pop tarts are similar to the ones I made back in 2014, with these exceptions: